-Puerto Rico has held five plebiscites, and some leaders are calling for another one.
+Puerto Rico has held five plebiscites, and another one will take place in November, 2020.
 So what is a plebiscite?

 What is a plebiscite?

 A plebiscite is a direct vote by registered voters on an important legal or political question.
 The word comes from French and before that from the Latin words for “people” and “decree.”
 A plebiscite is thus a decree by the people.

 A plebiscite can be a government’s way of finding out the opinion of the people before making a law.
 It is different from an election.
 It is never about choosing a candidate.